 The following section outlines the Graduate Nursing Department's general attendance policies and procedures.
 Individual faculty members and lead course instructors will have specific guidelines and requirements regarding grading policy and attendance in their syllabi.
-It is the student's responsibility to familiarize themselves with and follow those policies and procedures as well as these detailed here.
+It is the student's responsibility to familiarize themselves with and follow those policies and procedures detailed here.